dortania/OpenCore-Install-Guide/post-install/iservices.md

 * Board Serial = MLB
 * SmUUID = SystemUUID

+**Note**:  "We’re sorry, but this serial number isn’t valid.
+Please check your information and try again." works for many users as well, do note though if you've had a bad track record with Apple/iServices you many need one that's "Purchase Date not Validated".
+Otherwise there may be suspicion

 ## Fixing En0

 To start, grab [Hackintool](https://www.tonymacx86.com/threads/release-hackintool-v3-x-x.254559/) ([Github link](https://github.com/headkaze/Hackintool)) and head to System -> Peripherals (Info -> Misc on older versions of Hackintool)